ArmedGuy/discourse_sso_php/README.md

+# PLEASE NOTICE
+This repository is now only a mirror.
+Please visit https://github.com/cviebrock/discourse-php for updates and issues.

 # Discourse Single-Sign-On Helper for PHP

 This is a small class to help with providing an SSO source for Discourse forums.
 It provides 3 helper functions for validating incoming requests, extracting nonce, and building the returning query string.